Do you own land in NSW through a family trust structure?

-Revenue NSW may allow trustees up to 6 months from the date of an assessment date to update their trust deed to remove foreign persons as beneficiaries.
+Revenue NSW may allow trustees up to 6 months from an assessment date to update their trust deed to remove foreign persons as beneficiaries.
 After the deed is updated and Revenue NSW is satisfied with the changes, the trustee can then apply for the surcharge to be refunded.

 We have assisted several clients to update their trust deeds at the time of initial registration for land tax (to exclude foreign persons or entities as potential beneficiaries) however, where there is an existing trust with an existing landholding, this may be something that needs to be monitored and updated, so check your assessments.